 1. Can an NRI form an OPC in India?

-No, only Indian residents are allowed to form an OPC.
+No, only Indian residents are allowed to form an OPC in India.

-2. What happens if an OPC’s annual turnover exceeds the threshold?
+2. What happens if the annual turnover of an OPC exceeds the limit?

 The OPC must be converted into a Private Limited or Public Limited Company once the turnover exceeds ₹2 crore.

-3. Can the nominee take over the OPC automatically upon the owner’s death?
+3. Can the nominee take over the OPC automatically upon the death of the owner of the company?

-Yes, the nominee takes over the OPC upon the owner’s death, but the company must notify the Registrar of Companies.
+Yes, the nominee takes over the OPC upon the owner’s death, but the company has to notify the Registrar of Companies.

 4. Can a person be both a nominee in one OPC and a director in another?